pduhamel2/pduhamel2.github.io/personal-projects/css-zen-garden/README.md

 ============================

 ## Project Description:
 The [CSS Zen Garden](http://www.csszengarden.com/) is a challenge meant to demonstrate what can be accomplished through CSS-based design.
-In the challange you are given an HTML file, which you are not allowed to edit, and an external CSS file which you use to design and style the page.
+In the challenge you are given an HTML file, which you are not allowed to edit, and an external CSS file which you use to design and style the page.

 ## Dependencies:
 * Internet Browser, [Google Chrome](https://www.google.com/chrome/) prefered.